apache/trafficcontrol/docs/source/api/v3/deliveryservice_requests_id_assign.rst

 	Content-Length: 28

 	{
-		"id": 1,
 		"assigneeId": 2
 	}

 Response Structure
 ------------------
-:assignee:        The username of the user to whom the :term:`Delivery Service Request` is assigned.
+:assigneeId:        The username of the user to whom the :term:`Delivery Service Request` is assigned.
 :author:          The author of the :term:`Delivery Service Request`
 :authorId:        The integral, unique identifier assigned to the author
 :changeType:      The change type of the :term:`DSR <Delivery Service Request>`.
 It can be ``create``, ``update``, or ``delete``....